ulupo/giotto-ph/paper/paper.md

 Table ??? compares *Ripser v1.2* and *giotto-ph* when increasing the homology dimension parameter.
 We included the measurements using EC to show the potential benefits.
-It is important to note that timings reported using EC do not include EC processing time; the interested reader can find them in [@tbl:collapser].
-The first dimension reported in Table ??? is the one in the setup of \autoref{tbl:datasets}.
+It is important to note that timings reported using EC do not include EC processing time.
+The first dimension reported in Table ??? is the one in the setup of
+\autoref{tbl:datasets}.

 `sphere3` and `random16` are the only datasets where the Maximal Index (**MI**) (i.e. the maximum number of retrievable entries) is not attained. `sphere3`